 With over twenty thousand students, a few more than in Oxford, the main university of Vilnius is a heavyweight.
 It's also one of the oldest in Europe, dating back to 1579.
 Today the university grounds incorporate a number of fine buildings, especially Church of St. John, the Aula and the Observatory.
-Its alumni have include a nobel prize winner.
+Its alumni counts among its members a Nobel prize winner.

 Like much of Lithuania, the history of the university has been tainted by history.
 Perhaps the worst came during Soviet times under Stalin, when professors were sent to the gulags, or worse, even killed.
 Five professors even died in the Katyn Massacre.

 As we walked the streets of the Old Town we noticed various buildings which were part of the original University established during the 16th century.
 It was nice to see these buildings preserved and still in use by the University.

 The Old Campus buildings, which were established in 1570, extend over a whole block of the Old Town and were established on property owned by the Bishop of Vilnius.

 The original buildings are arranged around 13 courtyards of different shape and size.

 One of the oldest universities in Europe is staying in Vilnius.
 Opened in 1579 and approved like a high school in Lithuanian Duchy.
 Complex of University's buildings has all main styles of architecture.
 Even every court has its own style.
 The main court (Renaissance style) is with

 St Johns church, which belongs to University.
 Very beautiful inside, displayed collection of about 50 old books.
 Some of the Latin prayer books, Bibles and philosophical tomes date back to the 14th century.